-The primary purpose of this course is to provide fundamentals knowledge in rural and urban land economics.
-The first phase introduces market interaction of land resources, theories in economic development, and land returns in rural area.
-The second phase comprises of urban land economic entails urbanization process underlining the economic forces in city development and city arrangement.
+The primary purpose of this course is to provide fundamental knowledge in rural and urban land economics.
+The first phase introduces market interaction of land resources, theories in economic development, and land returns in rural areas.
+The second phase comprises urban land economic entails urbanization process underlying the economic forces in city development and city arrangement.
 This also includes calculation of land value from economic aspects for commercial land, industrial land, and housing land.
-Further, this course discusses on the economic issues related to urban area including poverty, pollution, congestion, and crimes.
+Further, this course discusses the economic issues related to urban areas including poverty, pollution, congestion, and crimes.
 Nevertheless, this course also touches on urban land use policy, housing policy and local government as land development agent and market economy.